Schoenoplectus tabernaemontani

+It is closely related to Schoenoplectus lacustris (common club-rush), being distinguished from it by its smaller size (up to 1.5 m, as opposed to 3 m), slenderer, glaucous stems, and in the flowers having just two, rather than three, stigmas.
+Both share stems circular in cross-section, unlike the triangular stems of Schoenoplectus triqueter (triangular club-rush).

 Uses

 The new shoots and young roots may be eaten raw or cooked.
 The older roots can be made into flour.

-In Hawaii - known as ‘aka‘akai, kaluhā, nānaku - its stems are made into floor mats.
+In Hawaii, where it is known as ‘aka‘akai, kaluhā, or nānaku, its stems are made into floor mats.
 In New Zealand, known as kāpūngāwhā, it is a source of weaving fabric.